-Blue will forever be a favourite living room colour and the chameleon hue offers a variety of vibes.
+Blue living rooms will forever be a favourite lounge room colour scheme and the chameleon hue offers a variety of vibes.
 A moody dark blue can be used to make a large living room feel more intimate whilst a punchy royal blue living room channels a modern aesthetic.
 Or there are the more toned down versions which are equally notable.
-Where would we be without a classic blue and white colour palette which instantly evokes thoughts of beachy Hamptons days or a duck egg blue living room which provides the perfect country look.
+Where would we be without a classic blue and white lounge colour palette which instantly evokes thoughts of beachy Hamptons days or a duck egg blue living room which provides the perfect country look.

-If you’re set on a blue living room colour scheme, here are some designs which might give you food for thought.
+If you’re set on this colour scheme, here are some blue living room ideas which might give you food for thought.

 Colour Scheme 1: Bold Blue Living Room

-A visual design feast like this Greg Natale living room requires a confident colour and the blue living room walls of this New York apartment deliver in spades.
-The designer used a block navy colour (which he describes as a “defining feature” of the residence) to separate an eye-catching snakeskin Rug Company rug from an agate-inspired patterned ceiling.
+A visual design feast like this blue lounge by Greg Natale requires a confident colour and the blue living room walls of this New York apartment deliver in spades.
+For this blue living room idea, the designer used a block navy colour (which he describes as a “defining feature” of the residence) to separate an eye-catching snakeskin Rug Company rug from an agate-inspired patterned ceiling.
 A matching velvet sofa with sensuous curved lines by Kelly Wearstler, dynamic abstract artwork and a pair of Paul Evans Cityscape side tables confirms this room’s urban credentials.
-A smart navy blue living room idea for those who want drama and liveability.
+A smart navy blue living room is for those who want drama and liveability.

 Image Credit: Jeff Schlarb/Photography by John Merkl

 Colour Scheme 2: Lively Gold and Blue Living Room